curtisullerich/wedding/travel.md

 trip from our house; please feel free to start here, even if Curtis can't join you.
 Curtis would recommend that you join the Stevens Creek Striders for their weekly social run, but we planned our ceremony during the same morning.
 Oops!
-- The Santa Clara County Fair will be happening from July 30-August 3!
+- The [Santa Clara County Fair](https://thefair.org/) will be happening from July 30-August 3!
 It's not quite an Iowa fair 😉, but it's a good event with lots of 4-H kids participating whom Curtis and Meishan have mentored.
+After the wedding reception, you have time to make it to the fairgrounds before the parade kicks off at 6 pm.
-- If you want a fun experience in the city and can spend some money on performing arts, you can repeat one of our favorites dates from this year and see the acrobatics show *Dear San Francisco* [at Club Fugazi](https://www.clubfugazisf.com/).
+- If you want a fun experience in the city and can spend some money on performing arts, you can repeat one of our favorite dates from this year and see the acrobatics show *Dear San Francisco* [at Club Fugazi](https://www.clubfugazisf.com/).
 Take Caltrain to the city, and [walk](https://www.google.com/maps/dir/San+Francisco,+700+4th+St,+San+Francisco,+CA+94107/Yerba+Buena+Gardens,+Howard+Street,+San+Francisco,+CA/Chinatown+San+Francisco,+Stockton+Street+Tunnel,+San+Francisco,+CA/678+Green+St,+San+Francisco,+CA+94133/@37.788116,-122.4040667,15z/data=!3m1!5s0x8085808cbbb3c26b:0x9e07d91c059cf148!4m31!4m30!1m5!1m1!1s0x808f7fd693250615:0xb7611ca1cd0883d8!2m2!1d-122.39484!2d37.77667!1m10!1m1!1s0x808580879c034b09:0x9426c73a3d692058!2m2!1d-122.4023514!2d37.7849884!3m4!1m2!1d-122.402312!2d37.78487!3s0x808580879b0e89cb:0xc81e0af5faa51cd4!1m5!1m1!1s0x808580f2e37ffed5:0xf9020621b030b2fa!2m2!1d-122.408083!2d37.793978!1m5!1m1!1s0x808580f199552e0b:0xf028d5d8f3f3f2a3!2m2!1d-122.4102708!2d37.799635!3e2?entry=ttu&g_ep=EgoyMDI1MDMyNS4xIKXMDSoASAFQAw%3D%3D)